 - No - Between overspending and debt payments, we haven’t come close to starting an emergency fund.

-- No – I have plenty of savings in case I need it, but it’s up to my partner to save for their own emergencies.
+- No – I have plenty of savings in case I need it, but it’s up to my partner to save for his own emergencies.

 Overall, I trust my partner to make smart financial decisions.

-- Yes – As far as I know, he/she has been making good decisions so far.
+- Yes – As far as I know, my partner has made good decisions so far.

 - No – We keep our finances separate so we don’t have to worry about these things in the first place.

 And my partner trusts me, too.

 - I’m not sure – I’ve never asked.

 - For the most part – I’m pretty good with our money and we rarely argue, so I assume my partner trusts me.